Surveillance camera on a pole, blue sky.

 There’s the problem.

-Due to the diversity of networking environment, difference in routing-device make, model, function and features, as well as a host of other topological and environmental factors, a single definitive Port Forwarding document is not currently available for technical reference.
+Due to the diversity of networking environments, differences in routing device make, model, function, and features, as well as a host of other topological and environmental factors, a single definitive port forwarding document is not currently available for technical reference.

 HTTP = 80